CIDA-CSPH/CIDAtools/ReadMe.md

 ## Creating a new CIDA report

+**Templates** are useful for creating new documents with the correct CIDA *formatting*.

-Templates are available with CIDAtools that can make it easy to create a new CIDA report.
+`CIDAtools` includes templates that can make it easy to create a new CIDA report.
 To use this functionality in Rstudio, first ensure the package is installed, then:

 1) Click on "New R Markdown"